Analysis | John Clayton’s final 2020 NFL mock draft: Three QBs in the top six

 16. Atlanta Falcons: CJ Henderson, CB, Florida

-I will be surprised if Henderson makes it to the 16th pick.
+It would be a surprise if Henderson makes it to the 16th pick.
 The Falcons, Jaguars and others are trying to trade up to get him.
 The Falcons need a cornerback after cutting Desmond Trufant.

 17. Dallas Cowboys, K’Lavon Chaisson, OLB, LSU